-In this article we will examine the difference between an MCSA and MCSE and explain how Microsoft certifications exam work.
+In this article we will examine the difference between an MCSA and MCSE and explain how Microsoft certification exams work.

 If you’re looking to get a leg up in the competitive tech industry job market, you’ve probably already heard about Microsoft Certifications.
 They’re a widely recognized and valuable way to prove that you have the most current knowledge and skills needed to succeed in your corner of the tech world.